siderolabs/talos/docs/content/configuration/workers.md

     weight: 30
 ---

-Configuring the worker nodes is much more simple in comparison to configuring the master nodes.
+Configuring the worker nodes is simple in comparison to configuring the master nodes.
 Using the `trustd` API, worker nodes submit a `CSR`, and, if authenticated, receive a valid `osd` certificate.
 Similarly, using a `kubeadm` token, the node joins an existing cluster.

 We need to specify: